wren-lang/wren/doc/site/getting-started.markdown

 ^title Getting Started

-Getting Wren up and running on your machine should be pretty straightforward.
+Getting Wren running on your machine is straightforward.
 Tiny C programs with few dependencies are nice that way.
 "Wren" encompasses two separate artifacts:

  *  **The virtual machine.** This is the core chunk of C that executes Wren source code.
 It is just a library, not a standalone application.
 It's designed to be [embedded][] in a larger host application.
 It has no dependencies beyond the C standard library.
 You can is use as a static library, shared library, or simply compile the source into your app.

  *  **The command line executable.** Wren also ships with a CLI wrapper around the VM.
-This gives you a way to run Wren code from the command-line, and also includes modules for talking to the operating system.
-It depends on [libuv][] for that.
+This gives you a way to run Wren code from the command-line, and also includes modules for talking to the operating system&mdash;file IO, networking, stuff like that.
+It depends on [libuv][] for that functionality.

 [embedded]: embedding-api.html
 [libuv]: http://libuv.org/

 If you're on a Unix or Mac and you can rock a command line, it's just:

-    :::bash
+    :::sh
     $ git clone https://github.com/munificent/wren.git
     $ cd wren
     $ make